-The document is used to disclose the financial position of each spouse who are both required to provide details of their assets, liabilities, income and pensions as applicable.
+The document is used to disclose the financial position of the respondent who is required to provide details of their assets, liabilities, income and pensions as applicable.
 They must also provide details of their living expenses.

-Affidavit of welfare (FL011)
+Affidavit of welfare - applicant (FL011)